 Travel insurance for pre-existing conditions

-How to find affordable cover
+How to find affordable travel insurance for medical conditions

 Aged under 66 with NO conditions?
 See Travel insurance.